flycheck/flycheck/doc/contributor/maintaining.rst

 maintainers approved it.
 We require approvals from multiple maintainers, see ``.lgtm`` for the exact amount of approvals required to accept a pull request.

+.. important::  Early approval

+   LGTM.co does not require repeated approval after changes to the pull request.
+Hence you can “approve early”, i.e. approve before the pull request is polished.

+   And it’s absolutely fine to do so.
+If there are only minor changes left, if you trust the pull request author to address remaining issues, **feel free to approve early**, all the more if the pull request author is already a **contributor**.
+In this case they’ll be able to directly merge their own pull request after making changes to it which decreases the turn-around time for pull requests.

 Review guidelines
 ~~~~~~~~~~~~~~~~~